Phone sex: Operation

-When the Internet got relatively mature, sale of any sexual service not involving a minor could be made to anyone not a minor.
-Software platforms were custom written to handle money collection and transfer, connecting caller and sex worker though neither could see anything but the platform's phone number, and metering the connection.
-Details vary significantly from one platform to another, but the provider may be given a personal page on the platform to use however she (sometimes he) wishes.
-All have some way for a provider to post a picture and some text.
+Once the Internet had become relatively mature, the sale of any sexual service not involving a minor could be made to anyone not a minor.
+Software platforms were custom written to handle money collection and transfer, connecting caller and performer though neither could see anything but the platform's phone number, and metering the connection.
+Details vary significantly from one platform to another, but the provider may be given a personal page on the platform to use however the performer wishes.
 Big platforms as of 2016 are Niteflirt, TalktoMe, and My Phone Site; the latter also includes provision by which a manager, with the consent of the providers, could have a virtual shop with many providers under them.
-Foreign (non-US) customers were courted.
+Non-US customers were courted.
 Customers had a variety of payment options, and pages of providers to choose from, sometimes with voice samples available.
-In concept they have a lot in common with platforms such as eBay: the seller provides the picture(s), description, and sets the price, a percentage of which is kept by the platform.
-In the sex industry, similar platforms emerged facilitating the selling of used panties and other odoriferous garments, and for "cam" video sessions, in which the customer, for a fee, can direct the woman on the video screen, and for a higher fee, have a private connection (no one can see caller or provider except each other).
+The seller provides the picture, description, and sets the price, a percentage of which is kept by the platform.
+In the sex industry, similar platforms emerged facilitating the selling of used panties and other odoriferous garments.
+"Cam" video sessions also emerged, in which the caller can pay to direct the provider's actions on video.
+For a higher fee, the caller can have a private connection in which no one can see the caller or provider except each other.